Frequently Asked Questions

 Can 6th graders tryout for HMS sports?

 Yes.
 Cross Country and Track are “no-cut” sports.
 All student athletes trying out for the team will earn a spot on the team.
 Baseball, Softball, Dance, Cheer, Basketball and Volleyball are “cut” sports.
 Traditionally, we have fielded very competitive teams.
-During the past years, each of the sports above has won Conference, won Regionals, placed in the top three at State and our boys’ basketball team won the State Championship in 2012.
+During the past years, each of the sports above has won Conference, won Regionals, placed in the top three at State.
 In talking with other competitive schools that open their tryouts to 6th grade, while meeting with our own coaching staff and developing our own athletic philosophy, we struggled with the idea of opening tryouts to 6th graders.
 On of our concerns was that 6th graders might decide not to tryout in 7th grade if they are “cut” as a 6th grader.
 With this in mind, we want to share that we are not expecting many 6th graders to make the 7th grade teams.
 We will continue to offer after school clubs, Intramurals, tutoring and other extra-curricular activities to engage kids and keep them involved in school.

 Important Summer Dates